-Field installation of a trip unit requires secondary injection testing with a Full-Function Test Kit.
+Field installation of a trip unit requires secondary injection testing with an appropriate test kit.
 This will ensure that the newly-installed trip unit is functioning properly.
 The test will require opening and closing the circuit breaker.
-Follow the procedures outlined in the instruction bulletins shipped with the circuit breaker and the Full-Function Test Kit.
+Follow the procedures outlined in the instruction bulletins shipped with the circuit breaker and the test kit.

-- Make sure the circuit breaker is isolated from all upstream and downstream devices. - Perform secondary injection testing as outlined in the instruction bulletin shipped with the test kit.
+- 1. Make sure the circuit breaker is isolated from all upstream and downstream devices. - 2.
+Perform secondary injection testing as outlined in the instruction bulletin shipped with the test kit.
 Verify that all applicable trip unit functions are operating properly. - 3.
-Repeat step 2 with the circuit breaker in the open position. - NOTE: The test kit states that the circuit breaker should be closed when performing the test.
-Do not close the circuit breaker for this step. - 4.
 If any test fails, do not put the circuit breaker into service and contact the local sales office for factory authorization service.